How to make use of fairy lights all year round

 Consider placing a large vase filled with floral foam in a corner of your living room or bedroom.
 You can stick artificial tree branches into the foam and then wrap one or more strands of lights around the branches.
 This arrangement highlights a special corner of one room.

-Make the most of the evenings in your garden with the creative use of outdoor fairy lights, Whether you want to set the scene for an intimate evening, light the way for your guests or create a sparkly silhouette in the night skies, we have all your lighting needs sorted.
+Make the most of the evenings in your garden with the creative use of outdoor fairy lights, Whether you want to set the scene for an intimate evening, light the way for your guests or create a sparkly silhouette in the night sky, we have all your lighting needs sorted.

 Wrap our outdoor fairy lights around tree trunks in your garden.
 They'll look fabulous and light up the whole area around them.
 You can go even further and take them up into the branches for a canopy of twinkling lights.